xvik/dropwizard-guicey/src/doc/docs/guide/test/junit4.md

 ## Customizing guicey configuration

-As [described above](#configuration-hooks) guicey provides a way to modify it's configuration in tests.
+Guicey [provides a way](../hooks.md) to modify its configuration in tests.
 You can apply configuration hook using rule:

 ```java